-Just like you see here with Anthony linking up his Carrot page with his video and he has over 16,000 views.
+Just like you see here, Anthony is linking up his Carrot page with his video, and he has over 16,000 views.

-Once again, the whole strategy in your first two to three months is going to be the most work.
-That’s probably where you’re going to be putting three to five hours a weekend into creating the content, getting your marketing plan created in that first month or so.
+Once again, the strategy in your first two to three months will be the most work.
+That’s probably where you’re going to be putting three to five hours a weekend into creating the content getting your marketing plan created in that first month or so.

-After that first six months, then it’s probably going to be more like an hour a week and that’s your weekly marketing commitment as far as your content.
+After that first six months, it will probably be more like an hour a week, and that’s your weekly marketing commitment regarding your content.

-Here’s a case study for how Brian Rockwell, an investor down in Dallas, Texas is getting sellers through Evergreen marketing.
+Here’s a case study of how Brian Rockwell, an investor down in Dallas, Texas, is getting sellers through Evergreen marketing.
 There’s a full case study.
 We will link it up below on how Brian Rockwell has done that.